indian-curry/indian-curry.github.io/posts/2016-08-29-Indian-Curry.markdown

 title: "Indian Curry: Functional programming served red hot."
 ---

-Indian Curry is informal group of functional programming enthusiasts loosely based in India.
-In the global software world, India is already a big player.
-We believe that if the industry has to move forward in terms of building large and reliable software, functional programming and related formal methods have to be adopted in a large scale.
-The goal is to accelerate this process.
+Indian Curry is an informal group of functional programming enthusiasts loosely based in India.
+We believe there is a lot of potential in the growth of functional programming in both the industry and in the academic institutions of India.
+Currently, we only have a few isolated individuals or small groups that are scattered around the country.
+One of the goals of this group is to provide a common platform for collaboration between these various groups.

-## Who can join

-Any one who is involved in functional programming are welcome.
+The time has come for functional programming and related formal methods to be adopted in a large scale.
+We hope to be a catalyst in this process.